giladbahar/Strtok-Implementation/README.md

-Certainly!
-Here is the translated task that you can include in your README file:

-Task 3 (40 points)
 Define how delimiters are defined in a sentence.
 Specifically, consider a space, a comma, a period, a question mark, an exclamation mark, a pause in reading, a separator, and any other unique separator.

 A delimiter is a sequence of characters that separates words.
 Words can be separated by one or more delimiters.
 Delimiters can appear at the beginning, in the middle, or at the end of a word.
 A delimiter can be one or more characters.

 Write a function with the following signature:

-c
-Copy code
 char* my_strtok(char* sentence, char* separators);
 The function receives a sentence containing the sentence to be tokenized and a separators string containing all the characters that should be considered as delimiters.